 Salary Info and Employment Outlook

-The U.S. Bureau of Labor Statistics (www.bls.gov) shows that career opportunities for accountants and auditors may grow at an average pace from 2010-2020.
+The U.S. Bureau of Labor Statistics (www.bls.gov) shows that career opportunities for accountants and auditors may grow 11% from 2014-2024.
 The increase in employment will be due to the implementation of government regulations and financial laws in business and corporate agencies.
 There is going to be a higher level of accountability involved in protecting stakeholders' investments within a company.
-The 2012 BLS report states that accountants and auditors made median annual earnings of $63,550.
+The 2015 BLS report states that accountants and auditors made median annual earnings of $67,190.